Title IX Posting

 Pregnant students and teen parents have a right to equal education, full participation, and to enroll in any school or program for which they would otherwise qualify at any stage of the pregnancy.
 They have the right to remain in their regular or current school program, including elementary or secondary schools, honors and magnet programs, special education and non- public school placements, alternative/options programs, migrant education, free and reduced lunch programs and services for English Learners, and any others for which they are otherwise qualified.
 This would also include participation in the following: graduation, awards, ceremonies; field trips; student clubs, councils, after-school activities, and any other school- related programs.
 Students cannot legally be expelled, suspended, or otherwise excluded from, or required to participate in school programs solely on the basis of their pregnancy- related conditions, or marital or parental status.

-California Education Code Sections 200 through 282 and Inland Leaders Board Policy prohibits discrimination on the basis of sex, sexual orientation or gender.
+California Education Code Sections 200 through 282 prohibits discrimination on the basis of sex, sexual orientation or gender.
 Title IX requires that every school district or institution have a Title IX/Bullying Complaint Manager to whom concerns or complaints regarding sex discrimination can be made.

 Students or parents/guardians should report their verbal or written Title IX complaint to the school administrator or Title IX/Bullying Complaint Manager within six months from the date the alleged incident occurred or first obtained knowledge.
 Complainants have a right to a timely and informal resolution at the school site.

-If the complainant is dissatisfied with the school-site, the complainant may file a written Uniform Complaint directly with the ILCS Board of Directors.
+If the complainant is dissatisfied with the school-site, the complainant may file a written Uniform Complaint directly with the organization.
 This will begin the investigation process which must be completed within 60 days.
-An appeal of the ILCS Board of Directors findings may be made to the California Department of Education - Office of Equal Opportunity.
+An appeal of the findings may be made to the California Department of Education - Office of Equal Opportunity.

 Title IX Coordinator for Epiphany Prep Charter Schools